Seattle's 10 Most In-Demand Jobs

 Software Developers: 25%

-Despite the hype that artificial intelligence will replace human coders, labor surveys show that the field continues to expand rapidly, particularly in the tech-heavy Seattle area.
-UWPCE has a plethora of programs that prepare you to find work in this well-paying, growing profession.
+Despite the concerns that artificial intelligence will replace human coders, labor surveys show that the field continues to expand rapidly, particularly in the tech-heavy Seattle area.
+UWPCE offers many programs that prepare you to find work in this well-paying, growing profession.

 Looking for more?
 Explore all our programming and software development programs.